luisevergara/100Days-DE/log/day02/notes.md

 - Filter Data using the WHERE Statement
 - Use cases for DISTINCT and GROUP BY - Rolling Up Values into 1
 - Sorting using ORDER BY - ASC and DESC
+- Understand the basic JOIN (Inner - Outer[FULL, LEFT, RIGHT])
+- Consequences of using UNION with tables with the same or different columns
+- Using Case Statements to create new category columns with conditions CASE - WHEN + THEN + ELSE - END

 ## Questions

 How would I run the entire SQL environment using SQL Server in Linux?
 - I know that I have access to Docker Contaniners that have the settings to use SQL Server but what management system would I need to install to connect to the database?

 What are the wildcards used in Microsoft SQL Server Management Studio in comparison to the other SQL Flavors?

+Can you have multiple statements of the same commands on the same query in SQL?